microsoft/Samba/README.md

 We report 5-shot accuracy for MMLU, 8-shot CoT accuracy for GSM8K, 0-shot pass@1 for HumanEval and ROUGE-L for both GovReport and SQuALITY.
 ## Updates
+- [Jan.
+22] Samba has been accepted to ICLR 2025!
 - [Dec.
 8] Added the evaluation script and more baseline architectures.
 - [June 11] Released the codebase for training Samba-421M and Samba-1.3B on SlimPajama.